Teemamin/online_cookbook/README.md

 #### login/signup :
 THe site provides a login page for returning users and a register page for new users.
 #### Cookware Brand :
-The site provides easy access to our trusted brands of cookware
+The site provides easy access to our trusted brands of cookware.
 #### Contact:
 There is a provision for contacting us regarding any complaints or suggestions.